By Contributing Author

 Comparing O-Rings and Seals

 Choosing a grade with high fluorine will give you the benefit of a tight, vacuum seal, and resistance to high-octane swell and oxygenated fuel blends; for example, Ethanol and Methanol blends.
 Other grades can be more effective with amine-based oil protectants.
-There are some limitations as Viton fluorocarbon is not recommended for ketones, nitro hydrocarbons and chlorosulfonic acids.
-However, for most high-heat settings, this will be the first choice when choosing seals and o-rings.

 The Challenges of High-Heat Sealing